JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ```

 ##### Consume the flow using SKIE

-Return to Xcode and update the code using the library:

 1. Use a loop and the `await` mechanism to iterate through the `Greeting().greet()` flow and update the `greetings`
    property every time the flow emits a value.